omeatai/myNotes/README.md

 - [x] My code builds clean without any errors or warnings
 - [x] I followed the documentation as required
 - [x] I have tested my code with postman or browser as necessary
-- [x] I have added unit tests and all tests are passing
+- [x] I have added required tests and all tests are passing
 - [x] This PR template is completed.

 ### Challenges